org-zpr/zpr-core/adapter/runners/README.md

 Wrapper programs to make it easy to launch a node or adapter.

+These set up the local environment:

-These take care of setting up the TUN interface (but do not tear it down), as well as ensuring that the path for the control socket is created.
+* On linux, take care of setting up the TUN interface (but do not tear it down).
+* Ensure that the path for the control socket is created.

-Although you need to run these as root, they drop root before starting the packet handler.
+You need to run these as root so that the TUN interface can be manipulated.
+On linux this drops root privileges before starting the ph.
+On mac we keep root since the ph itself needs to bring up the TUN.

 ## Usage